Well-crafted and intelligent

 by Nav Qateel

-For those of you who haven't seen Looper , it's set in 2074, and is about time travel.
-It has already been invented and quickly banned by the government but the organized crime bosses still use when they want someone dead and gone, because in the future it's extremely difficult to get rid of a body, so they use hitmen from 30 years in their past to do the job for them.
-The Looper is well paid for their service but they know that eventually their "loop" will be closed.
-The future Looper is sent back to the present Looper with gold-bars attached to the body, instead of the normal silver, but this is their final payoff.
-There is a new boss in the future known as The Rainmaker, who has been closing all the loops quickly and killing them off one by one.
-The Looper is then living with the knowledge that the clock is ticking, but what if there was a way around it?
+For those of you that haven't seen Looper, it's set in 2074, and is about time travel.
+It has already been invented and quickly banned by the government, however the organized crime bosses still have access when they want someone dead and gone.
+The reason such measures have to be taken in the future is because it's extremely difficult to get rid of a body.
+They use hitmen labeled "Loopers" from 30 years in their past to do the job for them.
+The Looper is well paid for their service yet they understand that eventually their "loop" will be closed.
+The future Looper is sent back to the present Looper with retirement gold-bars attached to the body.
+There's a new boss in the future known as The Rainmaker, who has been closing all the loops quickly and killing them off one by one.
+The Looper is then living with the knowledge that the clock is ticking.
+But what if there was a way around it?
 Enter The Outsider: A Looper's Story.

 - The Outsider: A Looper's Story

 - Written & Directed by

 Tony Sebastian Ukpo

 - Nav's Grade: B+

 A short fan-film by the stylish filmmaker Tony Sebastian Ukpo, a British-based filmmaker who has several features under his belt and one due for release shortly, titled After the World Ended

 ), a sci-fi movie that looks to have more of Tony's unique touches.
 Starring the lovely Haruka Abe (About Time

 ) as Anna, a lady looper with a plan, set in 2044 Chicago, each time a body is sent back from the future, Anna craftily questions her victims, asking about the goings on of the person who is killing off her fellow loopers.
 Known only as "The Rainmaker," a person with great telekinetic power that's taken it upon himself to rid the world of all the assassins.
 However, Anna is quickly learning as much as possible to give her a fighting chance of survival.